7 Things to Consider When Choosing the Best Ice Machine for Your Business

 If you live in an area where the outside water naturally runs 85 degrees or above, the machine will have to use more water to cool the condenser.
 This can cause water-cooled systems to waste gallons of water a day to operate, which can raise your water utility bill considerably.

 Remote units often require a contractor to cut through walls and ceilings.
-The initial setup will be more expensive but often pay for themselves in the long run – that is if you don’t mind cutting into your wall or ceiling.
+The initial setup will be more expensive but often pay for themselves in the long run—that is if you don’t mind cutting into your wall or ceiling.

-Buy or Lease
+7. Buy or Rent?

 While buying an ice machine gives you more freedom to do what you want, your costs don’t end with the price of the unit.

-Ice machines require routine cleaning and maintenance to stay within city health guidelines and remain in working order – and buying a new or used ice cube machine means you’re responsible for paying for these services.
+Ice machines require routine cleaning and maintenance to stay within city health guidelines and remain in working order, and buying a new or used ice cube machine means you’re responsible for paying for these services.

 In the event they can’t fix the ice machine, your leasing company will often just replace the unit – a much better option than going out and buying a brand-new ice machine.